sugarcoat/sugarcoat/README.md

 Sugarcoat provides a default template for your pattern library.
 Each comment object found by sugarcoat will render using one of the following partials:

-- `default.hbs` Default rendering of a comment object
+- `default.hbs` Default rendering of a comment object.
-- `variable.hbs` Renders when `type: 'variables'` - A list of variables and its associated value.
-If a `template` is not provided with the section object, it will use this partial
+- `variable.hbs` Renders when `type: 'variables'` and if a `template` has not been provided - A list of variables and its associated value.
-- `color.hbs` Renders when `template: 'color'` - A swatches array with the associated variable name and color
+- `color.hbs` Renders when `template: 'color'` - A swatches array with the associated variable name and color.
-- `typography.hbs` Renders when `template: `typography` - Fonts and variable names with their examples
+- `typography.hbs` Renders when `template: `typography` - Fonts and variable names with their examples.

 Miscellaneous partials: